Freedom of religion in Afghanistan: Discrimination against Hazara Shia Muslims

-Repression by the Taliban of the Hazara ethnic group, which is predominantly Shia Muslim, was particularly severe.
-Although the conflict between the Hazaras and the Taliban was political and military as well as religious, and it is not possible to state with certainty that the Taliban engaged in its campaign against the Shi'a solely because of their religious beliefs, the religious affiliation of the Hazaras apparently was a significant factor leading to their repression.
+Repression by the Taliban of the Hazara ethnic group, which is majorly Shia Muslim, was particularly severe.
 The Taliban have been accused of committing mass killings of the Hazaras particularly in the north.
-It has been claimed that the Taliban massacred thousands of civilians and prisoners during and after the capture of Mazar-i-Sharif in August 1998; this massacre reportedly was aimed at ethnic Hazaras.
-In September 1998, approximately 500 persons were killed as the Taliban gained control of the city of Bamiyan.
-The Hazaras regained control of Bamiyan in April 1999 following prolonged guerilla-style warfare; however, the Taliban recaptured Bamiyan in May 1999 and reportedly killed a number of Shi'a residents.
+It has been claimed that the Taliban massacred thousands of civilians and prisoners during and after the capture of Mazar-i-Sharif in August 1998.

-In January 2001, several NGO's reported that the Taliban massacred several hundred Shi'a civilians in Yakaolang in the center of the country.
-The massacre reportedly occurred after the Taliban recaptured the area from opposition forces.
-According to witnesses interviewed by HRW, after the Taliban recaptured the area, they rounded up victims from the surrounding villages, and shot or stabbed them with bayonets in the town center.

 Besides claims of genocide, there are claims of forced expulsions of ethnic Hazaras and Tajiks from areas controlled or conquered by the Taliban, as well as harassment of these minorities throughout Taliban-controlled areas.

 Freedom to proselytize

 A small number of foreign Christian groups were allowed in the country to provide humanitarian assistance; however, they were forbidden by the Taliban to proselytize.
 A June 2001 decree stated that proselytizing by non-Muslims was punishable by death or deportation in the case of foreigners.
 Taliban officials subsequently stated that the decree was only a guideline.

 On August 3, 2001, Dayna Curry and Heather Mercer were arrested by the Taliban along with 22 others for their work with Shelter Now, a Christian aid organization based in Germany.
 The Taliban also seized Bibles and videos and audio tapes from the members of the group.
 The workers were tried for violating the Taliban prohibition against proselytizing.
-On November 15, 2001, Dayna Curry and Heather Mercer were freed by Operation Enduring Freedom forces, after the Taliban had fled Kabul.
+On November 15, 2001, Curry and Mercer were freed by Operation Enduring Freedom forces, after the Taliban had fled Kabul.